 Importance of Muscle Restoration

 To improve in any sport or area of fitness, you inherently need to expose your body to stress.
-Training activities such as weightlifting, sprinting, and HIIT all produce microscopic tears in your muscle tissues.
+Training activities such as weightlifting, sprinting, and HIIT produces microscopic tears in your muscle tissues.
 However, when you allow your muscles to rest, cells called fibroblasts work to repair them.
 “And when your body’s tissues — from your muscles and bones to heart and lungs — recover, they become slightly fitter than they were before,” explains Adam Rivadeneyra, MD, a sports medicine physician with the Hoag Orthopedic Institute and the Orthopaedic Specialty Institute in California.
 In short, when you allow for muscle restoration, you also allow for your strength to increase.

 Reduce Muscle Fatigue

-Decrease Chance of Injury
+Decrease the Chance of Injury

 Intentional recovery is vital for remaining safe during training.
 When you overwork your muscles, you are more likely to cause excess strain, contributing to injury.
-Overworking typically leads to injuries such as stress fractures, runner’s knee, and muscle strains.
+Overworking typically leads to injuries such as stress fractures, a runner’s knee, and muscle strains.
 Even worse, research from Sports Health shows that insufficient recovery can lead to reduced immune function, neurological changes, hormonal disturbances, and even depression.
 Adequate recovery ensures you bypass these risks.

 Grow and Tone Muscles